 - I was first introduced to gooseberries when I lived in Russia, where they call them ‘little watermelons’ because their shape and coloring resemble that tasty fruit.

-- Gooseberries are staples in European gardens but I think they should have a place in our North American gardens, as well.
+- Gooseberries are staples in European gardens but they are so tasty that they deserve a place in North American gardens, as well.

 - There are tart, mouth puckering varieties or sweet varieties that are wonderful for eating out of hand.

 - They do sport thorns, so very little ones will need to be watched as they learn not to grab stems and be careful when harvesting.
 I have a very European bent on having thorny plants in my garden.
 The world is full of thorns and kids should learn how to deal with them early on.
 We need to be grateful that thorn bushes make gooseberries and not whine because we get a prick or two.

 - Berry rakes are helpful for bringing in the berries.